Harryyadav/slate/source/includes/task_notes.md

-project_id | The id of the Project task_id    | The id of the Task note_id    | The id of the Task Note to retrieve automatic  | The Task Note was posted by a tool
+project_id | The id of the Project task_id    | The id of the Task note_id    | The id of the Task Note to retrieve